 In 2008, the »video concerto« Beyond Vision was performed by the Stuttgart Chamber Orchestra with a video installation at ZKM | Center for Art and Media Karlsruhe, phaeno Wolfsburg, Kunstverein Stuttgart and the Museum für Kommunikation Frankfurt.
 In summer 2009, the Soundtrack Symphony was performed as a spectacular open air concert on a floating stage in Heilbronn with over 200 performers, fireworks and a light show.
 In 2013, Steffen Wick was commissioned by the Bavarian Academy of Fine Arts to compose music to silent films by film pioneer Georges Méliès for the Henschel Quartet.
 This was curated by filmmaker Edgar Reitz.

 In 2012, the stage performance of Wick’s music theatre Musicophilia, based on the homonymous book by Oliver Sacks, was deemed »particularly expressive« (Süddeutsche Zeitung).
 This production won the Music Theatre Now Prize from the International Theatre Institute in 2015.
 His music theatre performance Particles, with influences from »physical theatre« and »nouveau cirque«, a work commissioned by Friedrichsbau Varieté Stuttgart, premiered in February 2015 and was performed for more than 50 nights.

 Steffen Wick composed the soundtrack for the cinematic documentary film Rheingold – Faces of a River with Ben Becker and electronics by Simon Detel.
 For the 3D animated movie Manou the Swift, voiced by Kate Winslet and Willem Dafoe, Wick wrote new music for orchestra and adapted several PIANO PARTICLES songs.
-The film music received the German Film Music Prize in 2019 in the category »Best Music for Animated Film«.
+The film was released in over 25 countries and the film music received the German Film Music Prize in 2019 in the category »Best Music for Animated Film«.

 In 2011, Steffen Wick was a winner of the Bregenzer Festspiele composition competition.
 In 2013, Wick was presented the »German Cultural and Creative Pilot Award« by the German Government.
 In 2014, Steffen Wick received a residency at the International House of Artists Villa Concordia, 2015 at the Cité Internationale des Arts Paris and 2017 at the Künstlerhaus Salzwedel.